-The Angeles College Library and Learning Resource Center strives to provide an organized universe of knowledge to the college community…for students, faculty, and the administration.
-The library strives to provide information literacy skills which are essential to healthcare professionals in their development of independent lifelong learning.
-An information-literate person has the ability to be a knowledgeable, active participant in the workforce, the community and the democratic society in which we live.
+The Angeles College Library and Learning Resource Center strives to provide a place for the college community to learn and share knowledge together.
+The library strives to provide information literacy skills which are essential to healthcare professionals in their development of lifelong learning.
+An information-literate person has the ability to be a knowledgeable, active participant in the workforce and the community.

 Library INFO (LA & CI)

 The Los Angeles and City of Industry campuses have their own on-site library holdings for local patrons to access books and periodicals related to the programs offered at each campus location.
 The library is a centrally located resource for all students and faculty and is accessible during classroom hours.
-Located adjacent to the classrooms and computer lab, the library features a collection of books and periodicals and provides a quiet reading area for students and faculty to conduct research and classroom reading assignments.
+Located adjacent to the classrooms and inside the computer lab, the Los Angeles campus library features a collection of books and periodicals to conduct research and classroom reading assignments.

 Our Computer Lab serves as a student group-study area as well as a workspace for library research instruction conducted by the Angeles College Librarian.
-The Computer Lab currently features Dell Desktop stations installed with Windows OS and MS Office 2007 and current browsers for online access.
-All stations feature Comprehensive Review software for Medical Assistants, Nurse Assistants, Phlebotomy Technician, and Vocational Nursing Students.
+The Computer Lab currently features Dell Desktop stations installed with Windows OS and MS Office and current browsers for online access.
+All stations feature Comprehensive Review software for Medical Assistants, Nurse Assistants, Vocational Nursing students, RN-to-BSN, and Prelicensure Nursing students.

 Library Databases (Main)